christy051/used-car-price-prediction/README.md

 👉 Used Car Price Prediction Demo

-📄 Project Report
+Project Report

-You can view or download the full Data Analyst Project Report (PDF) here:
+📄 Full detailed report of the project is available here:
-👉 Used Car Price Prediction Report
+👉 Used Car Price Prediction Report (PDF)

 📂 Project Structure